Elderly man hurt after intervening in 2016 burglary dies in hospital more than 3 years later

 The Baton Rouge Police Department announced Thursday that Gussie Trahan, 78, died last week, years after he was hurt while trying to stop a burglary on Bogan Walk on Dec.
 28, 2016.
 Police said Trahan did not live at the address that was being burglarized.

-Trahan was hospitalized and died from his injuries June 3, 2020, police said.
+Trahan was reportedly beaten in the encounter and has been in the hospital ever since.
+He died from his injuries June 3, 2020.

 Anyone with information on the crime is asked to contact police at 225-389-4869.